QuantumRaven/QuantumRaven/README.md

 # Hi everyone, I'm Chloe

-I'm a Tier 3 Tech Support Rep and my hometown is San Diego, CA.
+I'm a Tier 3 Tech Support Rep at a web hosting company, but switching to a NOC Engineer role starting 11-28.

+My hometown is San Diego, CA.

 :mortar_board: Exploring and learning new tech stacks:
 - Full-Stack Engineering (HTML/CSS/JS/Python and PostgreSQL)